How credit card rewards programs work and which to choose

 This article delves into the mechanics of these rewards programs, shedding light on how they work and what they mean for your company's financial management.

 How credit card rewards work

 Credit card rewards work by giving cardholders points, cash back, or other benefits based on their spending.
 Rewards are funded primarily through interchange fees paid by merchants, along with cardholders' annual fees and interest payments to the credit card companies.

-The three main types of rewards are points, miles, and cash back.
-That said, points and miles function similarly, allowing you to trade in those points (or miles) for redeemable rewards, such as:
+The three main types of rewards are points, miles, and cash rewards.
+That said, points and miles function similarly, allowing you to trade in those points (or miles) for specific redemption options, such as:

-- Free or discounted flights, hotels, and car rentals
+- Free or discounted flights, hotel stays, and car rentals

 - Gift cards to specific vendors